PickNikRobotics/pick_ik/doc/USAGE.md

 * `rotation_scale`: If you want position-only IK, set this to 0.0.
 If you want to treat position and orientation equally, set this to 1.0.
 You can also use any value in between; it's part of the cost function.
 Note that the exit condition on `twist_threshold` will ignore orientation if you use `rotation_scale = 0.0`.
 * `minimal_displacement_weight`: This is one of the standard cost functions that checks for the joint angle difference between the initial guess and the solution.
 If you're solving for far-away goals, leave it to zero or it will hike up your cost function for no reason.
 Have this to a small non-zero value (e.g., 0.001) if you're doing things like Cartesian interpolation along a path, or endpoint jogging for servoing.

-You can test out this solver live in RViz, as this plugin is programmed to respond to parameter changes at every solve.
+You can test out this solver live in RViz, as this plugin uses the [`generate_parameter_library`](https://github.com/PickNikRobotics/generate_parameter_library) package to respond to parameter changes at every solve.
 This means that you can change values on the fly using the ROS 2 command-line interface, e.g.,

 ```shell
 ros2 param set /rviz2 robot_description_kinematics.panda_arm.mode global